 These unaudited condensed interim consolidated financial statements are expressed in thousands of US dollars and have been prepared in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Standards Board ("IASB") including IAS34 Interim Financial Reporting.
-The condensed interim consolidated financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended September 30, 2020, which have been prepared in accordance with IFRS as issued by the IASB.
-The accounting policies and the application adopted are consistent with those disclosed in Note 3 to the Company's consolidated financial statements for the year ended September 30, 2020 except as described below.
+The condensed interim consolidated financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended September 30, 2021, which have been prepared in accordance with IFRS as issued by the IASB.
+The accounting policies and the application adopted are consistent with those disclosed in Note 3 to the Company's consolidated financial statements for the year ended September 30, 2021 except as described below.
 The preparation of condensed interim consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities and expenses.
 All financial information presented in USD has been rounded to the nearest thousand unless otherwise stated.

-The Board of Directors approved the consolidated financial statements on May 28, 2021.
+The Board of Directors approved the consolidated financial statements on May 30, 2022.

-(Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the years ended September 30, 2021 and 2020 (Expressed in thousands of U.S., except share and per share amounts)